 In a rapidly changing and consumer-centric healthcare payment lifecycle, diagnostic labs and more specialized labs focusing on outpatient genetic and molecular laboratory tests are at a unique disadvantage by the very nature of the service they provide.
 They find themselves scrambling to manage retro authorizations in an often manual and cumbersome manner.

-New advances in Artificial Intelligence (AI) and machine learning in the patient access and Revenue Cycle Management (RCM) arena are answering many of those dilemmas and putting labs back in the driver’s seat.
+New advances in artificial intelligence and machine learning in the patient access and revenue cycle management arena are answering many of those dilemmas and putting labs back in the driver’s seat.

 Bridging the lack of face-to-face contact is priority number one.
 Laboratory reimbursement is complicated by the fact that they receive and test specimens without ever encountering the patient.
 This leaves the clinical lab in a passive role when ascertaining patient demographic and insurance information—relying on the hospital or the ordering provider to initiate prior authorizations and adequately verify insurance coverage.